Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

-CHPs model distributed hybrid systems, \iest the subprograms $\alpha, \beta$ of the parallel program $\alpha \parOp \beta$ \emph{may not} share state, but they synchronize in time and can interact by instantaneous communication along channels.
-The global time $\gtime \in \RVar$ and its differential $\gtime' \in \RVar$ have a special role being the only real variables that may be shared between parallel programs.
-By convention, $\gtvec = (\gtime, \gtime')$.
-In parallel $\alpha\parOp\beta$, the subprograms $\alpha$ and $\beta$ have to agree on the time~$\gtime$ of each joint communication, and the final states need to agree on the global time $\gtvec$, \footnote{ Unlike in previous work on \dLCHP \cite{Brieger2023}, the global time $\gtime$ no longer silently evolves with every continuous evolution in CHPs.
-This renders the global passage of time a modeling problem but ultimately simplifies concepts as it abolishes implicit continuous behavior. } where $\gtime'$ needs consideration to determine its final value unambiguously.
-Used as a global clock, $\gtime$ can model time-synchronous parallelism.
-Channels are \emph{not} limited to unidirectional communication between exactly two processes, although this is a common use case.
-Instead, communication takes place whenever a program can agree with the environment on the value and time.
+CHPs model distributed hybrid systems, \iest the subprograms $\alpha, \beta$ of the parallel composition $\alpha \parOp \beta$ can communicate but \emph{may not} share state.
+As $\alpha$ and~$\beta$ model hybrid systems, they evolve truly simultaneously in time.
+For this purpose, the special \emph{global time} variable $\gtime \in \RVar$ can be shared between parallel programs.
+Time synchronization is then modeled by the requirement that the subprograms of $\alpha\parOp\beta$ agree on the time~$\gtime$ of each joint communication and in the final states.
+Communication is synchronous, \iest occurs on a channel whenever all parallel programs sharing that channel can agree on the value and time.
+In particular, channels are \emph{not} limited to unidirectional communication between exactly two processes, although this is a common use case.
+Asynchronous communication including delay and loss of messages can be modeled.

-CHPs model hybrid systems over a real-valued state.
-Trace variables record the communication of CHPs and provide the interface to reason about it, but they are \emph{not} part of what is being modeled.
-Therefore, apart from recorder variables, CHPs only operate on real variables.
-In particular, CHPs cannot read the recorded history.
-Integer terms for specifying trace properties are not explicitly included as in previous work \cite{Brieger2023}, which simplifies concepts for the completeness proof, but is no restriction because integer arithmetic can be defined in \dL, so in \dLCHP, anyway \cite{DBLP:journals/jar/Platzer17}.
+Since CHPs model hybrid systems, they only operate over the real-valued state.
+Trace terms are included in \dLCHP for reasoning about the communication that is observable from CHPs.
+Every program~$\alpha$ is assigned a unique trace variable $\getrec{\alpha}$ called the \emph{recorder} of~$\alpha$.
+This variable collects the communication events of the program and provides an interface to reason about the communication.
+However, the recorder is not part of the model, and in particular, CHPs cannot read their recorded history.